-From activities hidden right in plain sight, to hiking trails that somehow missed the typical “Queenstown bucket list”, here are the 10 best hidden gems in Queenstown!
+So, in this guide, I wanted to share with you 10 of the very best hidden gems that you’ve probably never heard of.
+From activities hidden right in plain sight, to hiking trails that somehow missed the typical “Queenstown bucket list”, let’s get to it.

 1. Secret Moke Lake Viewpoint